codescrum/active_poro/README.md

 [![Gem Version](https://badge.fury.io/rb/active_poro.svg)](http://badge.fury.io/rb/active_poro)
 [![Test Coverage](https://codeclimate.com/github/codescrum/active_poro/badges/coverage.svg)](https://codeclimate.com/github/codescrum/active_poro)

-Makes possible the use of has_many, has_one, belongs_to relations in POROs as you would expect
+Makes possible the use of has_many, has_one, belongs_to associations in POROs as you would expect

 ## Installation